gaearon/overreacted.io/src/pages/why-isnt-x-a-hook/index.md

 **Normally, in React you can confidently answer this question by looking *up*.** If `ChatThread` doesn’t get a new `isTyping` value, we can open the component that renders `<ChatThread isTyping={myVar} />` and check `myVar`, and so on.
 At one of these levels, we’ll either find a buggy `shouldComponentUpdate()` bailout, or an incorrect `isTyping` value being passed down.
 One look at each component in the chain is usually enough to locate the source of the problem.

-However, if this `useShouldComponentUpdate()` Hook was real, you would never know the reason an update was skipped until you checked *every single custom Hook* (deeply) used by our `ChatThread` and components in its owner chain.
+However, if this `useBailout()` Hook was real, you would never know the reason an update was skipped until you checked *every single custom Hook* (deeply) used by our `ChatThread` and components in its owner chain.
 Since every parent component can *also* use custom Hooks, this [scales](/the-bug-o-notation/) terribly.

 It’s like if you were looking for a screwdriver in a chest of drawers, and each drawer contained a bunch of smaller chests of drawers, and you don’t know how deep the rabbit hole goes.

-**Verdict:** 🔴 Not only `useShouldComponentUpdate()` Hook breaks composition, but it also vastly increases the number of debugging steps and cognitive load for finding a buggy bailout — in some cases, exponentially.
+**Verdict:** 🔴 Not only `useBailout()` Hook breaks composition, but it also vastly increases the number of debugging steps and cognitive load for finding a buggy bailout — in some cases, exponentially.

 ---

-We just looked at one real Hook, `useState()`, and a common suggestion that is intentionally *not* a Hook — `useShouldComponentUpdate()`.
+We just looked at one real Hook, `useState()`, and a common suggestion that is intentionally *not* a Hook — `useBailout()`.
 We compared them through the prism of Composition and Debugging, and discussed why one of them works and the other one doesn’t.

 While there is no “Hook version” of `memo()` or `shouldComponentUpdate()`, React *does* provide a Hook called [`useMemo()`](https://reactjs.org/docs/hooks-reference.html#usememo).
 It serves a similar purpose, but its semantics are different enough to not run into the pitfalls described above.

-`useShouldComponentUpdate()` is just one example of something that doesn’t work well as a Hook.
+`useBailout()` is just one example of something that doesn’t work well as a Hook.
 But there are a few others that just don’t work as Hooks — for example, `useProvider()`, `useCatch()`, or `useSuspense()`.

 Can you see why?